RanaKhan777/Python-Projects/SpaceShip Shooter/ReadMe.txt

-Raising Star 🎮
+Space Shooting 🎮

-Raising Star is a Python-based game developed using Pygame.
+Space Shooting is a Python-based game developed using Pygame.
 This project is part of my journey into game development, where I focused on improving gameplay mechanics, graphics, and overall user experience.

+The app is still in testing faze and code is not completed, but the exe file has been uploaded download the app with assets make sure to place the assets file in the same folder with the exe file simply double click on the app to run and play
+Do share your comments on the app for further upgrades.

+Code will be uploaded Once Completed.....😊

 🚀 Features